SayHelloGmbH/progressive-wordpress/README.txt

 2. Create a Web App Manifest..
 3. ..no coding skills required
 4. Make your app ready for offline use
+5. Manage the registered devices
+6. create a push notification from the admin intefrace
+7. let the magic happen

 == Installation ==